-Today was supposed to be leisurely, at least until we had to start the chores that have been backing up on us like a toilet about to explode.
-We even slept in, until Oscar decided it was time to get up.
+Today was supposed to be leisurely, at least until we had to start the chores that’ve been backing up on us like a toilet about to explode.
+We even slept in right up to when Oscar decided it was time to get up.

 Yesterday we got our first inkling that this language thing might be more, um, interesting, than we anticipated.
 When we were in British Columbia, the locals sounded almost like they were from Minnesota.
 Last year in Ontario, the accents almost were bland.
 Like everyone was from Kansas.
 Not so much in Quebec, where French is the official tongue.
 Unfortunately, Dana—like Sam Cooke—don’t know much about the French she took.
 Doug knows a bit about a science book but never studied French.
 Which left us pretty disadvantaged.